In year 7 students have 25 lessons a week.

 Autumn term

-• All about me – introducing the office suite
+• All about me – introducing Microsoft Office suite

 • E-safety – early guidance on online safety